kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 18. Verify there are multiple Adatum users who've been assigned the Global Administrator role.
 In a real-world scenario, the Microsoft 365 Administrator would use this PowerShell command to monitor how many global admins exist in their Microsoft 365 deployment.
 They would then remove the Global Administrator role from any users who truly shouldn't have it (remember, the best practice guideline is to have between 2 to 4 global admins in a Microsoft 365 deployment, depending on the size of the organization).  <br/>

-	In the case of this lab, while your lab hosting provider assigned the Global Administrator role to users other than the MOD Administrator (and you assigned it to Holly Dickson), you'll leave these users as is.
+	In the case of this lab, while your lab hosting provider assigned the Global Administrator role to users other than the ODL user (and you assigned it to Holly Dickson), you'll leave these users as is.
 In this fictitious Adatum deployment, there's no point in wasting your time removing this role from their accounts.
 Plus, some of the future lab tasks are based on these users being assigned the Global Administrator role. <br/>

 	**IMPORTANT:** Just remember that in your real-world deployment, the Microsoft 365 Administrator should monitor the Global Administrator role on a periodic basis to keep the number of assigned users between 2 and 4.